 1. What is and is NOT okay with you?
 Sometimes there can be an issue is due to a difference in culture.
-For example, families with young children might have very different ideas about kids playing naked in the water on a hot day – or seeing each other’s private areas.
+For example, families might have very different ideas about kids playing naked in the water on a hot day – or seeing each other’s private areas.
 Sometimes there may be a difference in values – families have very different beliefs about teasing, for example, or what kinds of videos kids are allowed to watch.
 Sometimes there may be an issue due to a lack of understanding.
 For example, people who don’t have allergies might have a hard time believing that one little bite of something your child is allergic to could cause a problem.
 Having a clear agreement about what is and is not okay ahead of time can prevent a great deal of unpleasantness.

 2. Will my child spending any time around older children or other adults?
 Visiting children are sometimes harmed by their friend’s older siblings, friends of those siblings, or neighbors – who may tease them or who do something unsafe, such as locking them in the closet, taking them out of the yard without permission, or molesting them.

 3. Will you be there and available the whole time?
 Some people think nothing of leaving their and your kids with someone else for “just a few minutes” while they go to the store – and you want to know who is going to be in charge of your children.

 4. Are there places you let children go without you with them?
 Kids going alone to the park down the street might seem normal to this family – but you want to know and decide yourself if your child is ready to handle this kind of independence and be aware of the potential hazards.

 5. Are there guns in your home?
 If so, what kinds of safeguards do you have so that children do not get hold of them?
 Too many tragic accidents have happened with kids playing with guns, so we want to be aware of this hazard.